 Trend trading strategies are very valuable as a trader.
 The term the trend is your friend is fitting when trading stocks.
 Knowing how to identify the trend is very important because it gives important clues for entries and exits when trading.
 You draw trendlines on a chart by connecting at least 2-3 pivot points on either support and resistance levels or both, depending on whether you’re drawing rising wedge, falling wedge channels, or just trying to identify the overall trend.
-Finding the trend and channels to trade is very important as a trader.
-Watch our video on trend trading strategies.

 What Are Trend Trading Strategies?